cstjean/TraceCalls.jl/README.md

 The `@traceable` macro should have minimal impact on performance when `@trace` isn't used, and no impact on type-stability.
 Nevertheless, you can disable tracing entirely by typing `import TraceCalls; TraceCalls.active[] = false` _at the beginning of your Julia session_, or at the start of your script.
-This turns the `@traceable` macro into a no-op.
+This disables the `@traceable` macro entirely.